ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Söder

 Söder is the southern half of downtown Stockholm.
 It has been the poorer half of Stockholm up until a few decades ago.
-Due to rental control, those who have lived there for a long time can afford a reasonable apartment on a modest income.
+REcently, prices had rocketed but due to rental control, those who have lived there for a long time can afford a reasonable apartment on a modest income.

 ### Gnesta